nathanielcaron/PHP-MVC/README.md

 https://getcomposer.org/

-Before running this project, you must download all the dependencies: inside the root project directory: "composer install:
+Before running this project, you must download all the dependencies: inside the root project directory: "composer install"

 Endpoints: